 Fundamentals of Hip and Knee Arthroplasty for Orthopaedic Residents

-- Preoperative planning and templating
+- Preoperative planning and templating for hip and knee arthroplasty procedures

 - "I'd like to thank the faculty participants who really made this an incredible learning experience for the residents - the faculty were really invested in teaching and I applaud their ability to tailor their teaching to the level of the learners with whom they were paired."